Interventions for neurological conditions

 - Developmental stages

-- Each individual with neurological deficits has varied functional deficits.
+- Each individual with neurological deficits has varied functional deficits

-The developmental stage aims to assess what is their current functional status and then aid in getting to the next stage.- Example: A stroke patient can sit independently, the next stage would be to work on standing before gait
+- The developmental stage aims to assess the individual’s current functional status and then aid in progressing to the next stage

 - Sensory integration